samuel-emrys/port-validator/README.md

 ## Dependencies:
 python 3.7
+virtualenv

 ### Operating System Support
 - macOS
 - Linux
 - BSD

+Note that this has not been tested on Windows and so behaviour is undefined.
+Additionally, it appears as though the RMIT coreteaching servers do not have python3 installed.

 ### Packages
 A detailed breakdown of required packages is available in `requirements.txt`